Christopher-Allen-21/psu-workout-tracker-front-end/README.md

-# PSU Masters Sample Backend/API
+# PSU Masters Sample UI Integrated with API

 - **Objective** - Implement a sample UI with CRUD backend